maxxiimo/the-front-end-manifesto/chp13-embellishments.md

         line-height: (3.034em * .63)
         font-size: 3.034em

 I also think the larger fonts for the opening header and paragraph would give the section a better hierarchy.
-Finally, using `@mixin panel-shadow` I'll add a thin line above the header to separated it from the content directly before the section.
+Finally, using `@mixin panel-shadow`, I'll add a thin line above the header to provide a visual cue separating this content from the content directly before it.

 The result:
 <br>